Symbian9/wiki-template/Android.md

 So although called "external", this storage may include emulated storage which actually resides on internal storage.

-Full write access to external storage (including read access) is subject to the `WRITE_EXTERNAL_STORAGE` permission (since Android 1.0).
-Pure read access became possible with the `READ_EXTERNAL_STORAGE` permission (since Android 4.1).
+Since Android 1.0, full access to the external storage given by [`Environment.getExternalStorageDirectory`](https://developer.android.com/reference/android/os/Environment.html#getExternalStorageDirectory()) is subject to the `WRITE_EXTERNAL_STORAGE` permission (since Android 1.0).

 [`Environment.getExternalStoragePublicDirectory`](https://developer.android.com/reference/android/os/Environment.html#getExternalStoragePublicDirectory(java.lang.String)) (since Android 2.2) returns a top-level external storage directory for placing files of a particular type.

+Android 4.1 added permission `READ_EXTERNAL_STORAGE` for pure read access tot the external storage.

 Android 4.2 added multi-user support.
 External storage concepts were adjusted in the following way:
 - Primary external storage is specific to each user and not accessible for other user. `/sdcard` can be used to access to primary external storage (whether SD card or not). `WRITE_EXTERNAL_STORAGE` grants access to the whole volume.